Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 - Verify Copilot functionality.
 Say Hello to Copilot in Copilot Chat extension
 - Verify an autocompletion by typing code
+- From the command line, go to the application folder: `cd ./WrightBrothersApi/WrightBrothersApi/`
 - Startup the application with `dotnet run` and verify the application is running
 - Call to API using the REST examples
 - Run existing unit tests with `dotnet test`